ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

 ```
 to say that the adapter supports JSON configuration.

+You can see almost all components in action if you test this adapter: https://github.com/mcm1957/ioBroker.jsonconfig-demo.
+You can install it via GitHub icon in admin by entering `iobroker.jsonconfig-demo` on the npm tab.

 All labels, texts, help texts can be multi-language or just strings.

 *If the attribute name starts with "_" it will not be saved in the object.*